Ctenobethylus: Ecology

-Ctenobethylus is an extinct genus of ants in the subfamily Dolichoderinae.
-The genus contains a single described species Ctenobethylus goepperti, where the fossil is known to be from the Baltic Amber.
-The fossil contained a preserved mesostigmatid mite attached to the head of the ant, which is perhaps the oldest known evidence of ecological association between mites and ants.
+A specimen from Johann Wolfgang von Goethe's amber collection was examined using synchrotron micro-computed Phylogenetic analysis suggests that Ctenobethylus is closely related to the modern arboreal genus Liometopum and likely a dominant Eocene forest ant.
+One fossil specimen of C. goepperti contained a preserved mesostigmatid mite attached to the head of the ant, which is perhaps the oldest known evidence of ecological association between mites and ants.